hapax/hapax.github.io/assets/simple-physics.md

 The goal of this post is to share a few of these hacks and convince you of their awesome power.
+This is not meant to be an exhaustive list, but rather, a fun and illustrative selection of hacks accessible to high school and first year students.
 To keep things interesting, I avoid overlap with my [physics circle problems](https://hapax.github.io/assets/circle-probs.pdf), but you can find the examples from the previous paragraph there.